shubham1038/digital-away-day/README.md

 Deloitte Away Day requires [Maven](https://maven.apache.org/) v3+ and [Java] v1.8+ to run.

-Open a terminal and execute these commands to compile and execute:
+Please set JAVA_HOME and M2_HOME in environment variable then Open a terminal (CMD) and go to project location before executing below commands to compile and execute:

 ```sh
 $ mvn clean install